Starkscan

 Body key must be addresses, not wallets, owners, or contracts.

-Use this for bounded utility checks such as: "for this list of addresses, tell me whether each address is deployed, what readable label Starkscan has indexed, and whether indexed token transfers show it has ever received funds."
+Use this for bounded utility checks such as: "for this list of addresses, tell me whether each address is deployed, what readable label Starkscan has indexed, what generic account/contract type is known, and whether indexed token transfers show it has ever received funds."
 The route is indexed-only and does not call RPC, raw activity scans, or deployment repair on the request path.

 curl -X POST \